troglobit/watchdogd/README.md

 Origin & References
 -------------------

+This is project is a heavily refactored and improved version of the original watchdogd by Michele d'Amico, adapted to [uClinux-dist][] by Mike Frysinger.
+It is maintained by [Joachim Nilsson][] collaboratively at [GitHub][].

 The [original code][] in uClinux-dist has no license and is available in the public domain, whereas this version is distributed under the ISC license.
 See the file [LICENSE][] for more on this.